vicovaporub/timezone-app/README.md

 ## Usage

-- Check the time difference between São Paulo's time and Los Angeles'
+- Check the time difference between São Paulo's time and Los Angeles'.
+- Select another timezone to see date and time in other locations.